alex-654/workbook/tutorials/php.md

 Static keyword comes with php 5.3
 You can see many usage case in AR implementation.

-- self:: realized in AST parse context early binding.
+- self:: realized in AST build (compile time) early binding.
 Should be a little faster than static.
 If inherited it will still represent the class where it was originally defined
 - static:: - Late binding (in runtime)